Dutch start orange countdown to Royal handover

 AMSTERDAM Queen Beatrix will pass the crown to her eldest son Willem-Alexander on Tuesday, making him the first King of the Netherlands in over 120 years and the Dutch are getting ready for a party.

-Orange, the royal colour, is everywhere.
+Orange, the royal color, is everywhere.
 Houses are covered in bunting and flags.
 Shop windows are stuffed with orange cakes, sweets, clothes and flowers.

 April 30, or Queen's day, is always a day for partying in the Netherlands.
 But this year the city of Amsterdam is putting on a special show to celebrate the investiture of the 46-year-old King and the abdication of his 75-year-old mother who wants to retire after 33 years in the job.